google-map-react/google-map-react/DOC.md

 _NOTE: Now I think it was wrong decision to call onChange at initialization.
 In the future releases
-I'll deprecate such behavior and will provide helper to calculate size and bounds outside map control.
+I'll remove such behavior and will provide helper to calculate size and bounds outside map control.
 Now I think about helper similar to [AutoSizer](https://github.com/bvaughn/react-virtualized/blob/master/docs/AutoSizer.md)_

 PS: I highly recommend you to use GoogleMapReact as a controllable component, and always provide `center`, `zoom` and `onChange` props. (_see withState_)

+_NOTE: In the future releases I'll remove usage of all `defaultProps` like `defaultCenter`_

 ## Whats wrong with "Simple example" above